-- Take nateglinide exactly as your doctor has told you.
-It is best to take it just before a main meal, but you can take it up to 30 minutes before.
+- Take repaglinide exactly as your doctor has told you.
+The best time to take repaglinide is 15 minutes before each of your main meals, but you can take it at any time within 30 minutes before your meals.

 - If you forget to take a dose, do not worry, just carry on as normal at the next mealtime.
 Do not take two doses together to make up for a forgotten dose.